estatewatch/estatewatch.github.io/content/estates/mendippenine.md

  Finally, is it a coincidence that the Edmonton Green Shopping Centre has recently been included in the borough's [Local Plan](https://www.enfield.gov.uk/__data/assets/pdf_file/0031/55669/ELP-Reg19-Appendix-C-Site-Allocations-Planning.pdf) as a potential site for redevelopment and provision of over 1,000 new homes?
 Is the survey (which has not been made publicly available) being used as a means to mask what is essentially a development opportunity?

+As of 2024, it was [reported](https://enfielddispatch.co.uk/second-staircases-set-to-be-added-to-major-edmonton-green-redevelopment/) that the Crosstree led Edmonton Green redevelopment will retain and integrate the three towers, however, it is unclear how this resonates with MTV's statements and the L & Q survey.

 ---

 __Links:__